 Similar Post: Visiting the Cliffs of Moher

 This is why I travel.
 I get to share experiences with the people I love, and see how a place impacts them.
 I am able to get engrossed in their culture and learn what makes a place tick.
-It doesn’t matter that I have been there once – I am going to experience it with 2 people that aren’t my husband and in a way I have never seen the country before.
+It doesn’t matter that I have been there once – I am going to experience it with my two best friends and in a way I have never seen the country before.
 I could return to Ireland 5 more times with different people and I would still experience it a different way each time.

 The sad realization is that people seem to think that just because they have been to a place once that they never have to go back.
 I used to be one of those people, but 2017 had a way of shaping me into a person that sees the glass half full in every situation.
 In this case, I’m getting to go back to Ireland and fall in love with this beautiful, green, Leprechaun-filled country all over again through a different perspective.